Variational Bayes model averaging for graphon functions and motif frequencies inference in W-graph models: French political blogosphere

 \section{French political blogosphere}

 As in \cite{articlelatouche2011}, we consider a subset of the French political blogosphere network.
 The network is made of 196 vertices connected by 2864 edges.
 It was built from a single day snapshot of political blogs automatically extracted on 14th october 2006 and manually classified by the `Observatoire Pr\'{e}sidentiel'' project \citep{articlezanghi2008}.
 Nodes correspond to hostnames and there is an edge between two nodes if there is a known hyperlink from one hostname to the other.
 The four main political parties which are present in the data set are the UMP (french ``republican''), liberal party (supporters of economic-liberalism), UDF (``moderate'' party), and PS (french ``democrat'').
-We run the VBEM algorithm on the data set for $Q \in \{1,\dots, 15\}$ using the R package \emph{mixer} and the number of clusters is estimated using the $IL_{vb}$ model selection criterion of \cite{articlelatouche2012}.
-We find $Q^{*}=12$ clusters.
+We run the VBEM algorithm on the data set for $Q \in \{1,\dots, 20\}$ using the R package \emph{mixer}.

+\paragraph{Graphon function.} The graphon function estimated using the model averaging approach we proposed in Section \ref{ssec:postW} is given in Figure \ref{fig:resultsBlog}.
+For this network, we emphasize that the estimated posterior distribution of the number $Q$ of classes is highly concentrated around $Q^{*}=12$.
+As in the preceding section, all prior parameters were set to 1 to induce uniform priors.

-The graphon function estimated using Proposition \ref{Prop:PosteriorW} is given in Figure \ref{fig:resultsBlog} along with a contour plot in Figure \ref{fig:resultsBlogContour}.
-First, we notice that the graphon is made of a series of hills on the diagonal with each hill corresponding to a specific political party.
-In terms of connection patterns, these hills are communities of blogs where two blogs of the same community more likely connect to blogs of the same community.
+First, we notice that high connectivity regions appear in two series of hills, one along the diagonal and one parallel to the $y$-axis, close to $x=1$ (we recall that this function is symmetric).
+The series of hills on the diagonal each corresponds to a specific political party.
+In terms of connection patterns, the diagonal structure reveals that blogs of the given community more likely connect to blogs of the same community.
 Moreover, we emphasize that the plateau as the very bottom left hand side of the graphon function represents blogs from various political parties, from the left wing to the right wing, having very weak connection profiles.
-Conversely, we point out the off diagonal hills associated to hills on the very top right hand side of the graphon function.
-These hills correspond to blogs of political analysts having strong connections with the different political parties.
+Conversely, the series of hills parallel to the axes correspond to blogs, and in particular blogs of political analysts, having strong connections with the different political parties.
+Because of the identifiability rule which makes the degree $D(x) = \int W(x, y) \dd y$ increasing, this region also corresponds to nodes with highest degree.
+From a global point of view, this region of the graphon plays a critical role as it ensures the connectivity of the whole network.
+Yet, a closer look at the contour plot given in Figure \ref{fig:resultsBlogContour} shows thats the modes of these hills all have a $x$ coordinate close to 1 but also have very different $y$ coordinates, which reveals that some of these blogs have themselves preferential connections with specific political parties.